melkilic/melkilic/README.md

 <h1 align="center">Hey there!
 I'm Melike</h1>
+<h3 align="center">A little bit about me: I started my coding journey after moving to the U.S. a couple of years ago.
+I went to a bootcamp and got accepted into the Application Developer Apprenticeship at IBM soon after. <br/> Since my apprenticeship ended, I have worked as a QA Tester and a Scrum Master, and gained exposure to development.
+I have recently earned my SAP Fiori Developer certification and I am currently working on my AZ900 and AWS.</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=melkilic&label=Profile%20views&color=0e75b6&style=flat" alt="melkilic" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=melkilic" alt="melkilic" /></a> </p>

-- 🔭 I’m currently working on **building a new portfolio and getting my Microsoft AZ900 certificate.**
+- 🔭 I’m currently working on **building a new portfolio.**

 - 👨‍💻My projects are available at: [http://melikekilic.surge.sh/](http://melikekilic.surge.sh/)